GitTools/GitVersion/BREAKING_CHANGES.md

 *   When using a commit message that matches **both** `*-version-bump-message` and `no-bump-message`, there is no increment for that commit.
 In other words, `no-bump-message` now takes precedence over `*-version-bump-message`.
 *   The fallback version strategy now returns `0.0.0` and is flagged with `ShouldIncrement` equal to `true`.
 This yields the version `0.1.0` on the `develop` branch (`IncrementStrategy.Minor` by default) and `0.0.1` on the `main` branch (`IncremetnStrategy.Patch` by default).
 *   The current branch (child) inherits its configuration from the source (parent) branch if the `increment` strategy is set to `Inherit`.
 This makes branch configuration recursive, simpler, more intuitive, more flexible, and more robust.
-*   Instead of having a single effective configuration, we now have one effective configuration per branch where the increment strategy is not set to `increment`.
+*   Instead of having a single effective configuration, we now have one effective configuration per branch where the increment strategy is not set to `inherit`.
 *   The new implementation of the branch configuration inheritance affects per default only the pull-requests, hotfix and feature branches.
 In this case the next version will be generated like the child branch is not existing and the commits have been made on the source branch.

 ## v5.0.0